Engaging proactively with the debate as the UK leaves the European Union

 Brexit Policy Working Group

 It is important that we engage proactively and positively with the Brexit process to ensure that the voice of the ecological community is heard.
 Our Policy Committee has established a Brexit Policy Working Group (BPWG) to provide additional focused guidance and support to the External Affairs Team during this extraordinary period (read the full Terms of Reference).
 The BPWG is chaired by Policy Committee member Nathalie Pettorelli, with seven other members drawn from Policy Committee, Council and the wider BES membership (see the full Working Group membership)

-The Working Group is currently establishing a programme of work for 2017, including events and the production of policy briefs and position papers.
-This work will require the expertise and active participation of a wide range of our members: join our Brexit Engagement Group Mailing List to find out how you can contribute to this work.
+We will shortly be consulting members to inform our first project: an evidence brief for sustainable land management, and an event on marine conservation and fisheries.
+This work will require the expertise and active participation of a wide range of our members: join our Brexit Engagement Group Mailing List to find out how you can contribute.

 The UK’s decision to leave the European Union brings about the possibility of the most substantial changes to our environmental policy framework in a generation, whilst also placing British science in a state of profound uncertainty.
 There are major risks, but also opportunities in this period of change, and it is important that the ecological community makes itself heard by engaging proactively with the debate.

 Many ecological issues are of international concern and impact, so effective cross-border collaboration is essential to address these global challenges.
 In the UK, environmental policy and legislation currently operate within a framework predominantly shaped by the EU.
-It is essential that we retain the successful components for effective environmental protection within the UK, and that we ensure that any changes in legislation as a consequence of the vote to leave the EU are informed by the best ecological evidence.
+It is essential that environmental standards are maintained, or better, improved, and that we ensure that any changes in legislation as a consequence of the vote to leave the EU are informed by the best ecological evidence.

 International research collaboration, which the EU has done much to support and foster, is vital for advancing ecological science and for our members.
 Maintaining funding levels, strong international partnerships and the free movement of people and ideas will be critical, and we will work closely with the wider scientific community to protect UK science and higher education from the potential adverse effects of leaving the EU.